Skip to main content

 • Unable to verify: the institution did not respond, or responded with insufficient information.
 This is the outcome that creates panic, because applicants confuse it with negative.

 The two outcomes are not the same.
 A negative report is a fraud finding.
 An unable-to-verify report is an information gap.
-The path forward is different for each.
+The way forward is different for each.

 What "unable to verify" really means

 When DataFlow Group sends a verification request to your university or council, they wait for a response within a set window (usually four to eight weeks).
-If the institution does not respond, DataFlow marks the file as unable to verify and asks the applicant to take action.
+If the institution does not respond, DataFlow marks your case as unable to verify and asks the applicant to take action.

 The most common reasons we see: